 First, load up BOSS.
-If you don’t have this tool installed or are unsure how to use it, check out my hub that introduces this excellent tool:
+If you don’t have this tool installed or are unsure how to use it, check out my article that introduces this excellent tool.

 Most importantly, it fixes your load order to ensure that the mods are loaded in the optimal order

-Suppose you are surfing a website looking at mods and you see a screen shot of a particularly cool object that you really want see in your game.
+Suppose you are surfing a website looking at mods and you see a screenshot of a particularly cool object that you really want to see in your game.
 The trouble is, the rest of the objects included in the mod you really don’t like.
 If you are using a Mod Manager, this is a problem as you can only install the whole mod.
-You could try to removing the parts that you don’t like, but this could cause instability or game crashes.
+You could try to remove the parts that you don’t like, but this could cause instability or game crashes.

 To manually install specific parts of a mod, you need to identify where they are in the mod itself.
 To do this: